Dracula III: Legacy

-Dracula III: Legacy is a 2005 vampire film and the sequel to Dracula 2000 and Dracula II: Ascension.
+Dracula III: Legacy is a 2005 horror film and the sequel to Dracula 2000 and Dracula II: Ascension.
 The film was directed by Patrick Lussier and stars Jason Scott Lee, Jason London, Roy Scheider, and Diane Neal.
 It was released direct-to-video on July 12, 2005.

 The role of Dracula is played by Rutger Hauer, following Gerard Butler in Dracula 2000 and Stephen Billington in Dracula II: Ascension, continuing the theme of Dracula's appearance changing due to "regeneration".
 Hauer had played vampires before, in Salem's Lot and in Buffy the Vampire Slayer, and he later portrayed Dracula's nemesis Abraham Van Helsing in Dario Argento's Dracula 3D (2012).

 Plot

-Five years after the events of Dracula II: Ascension, Father Uffizi and Luke discover that Dracula has returned with Elizabeth to his castle in the Carpathian Mountains.
+Two years after the events of Dracula II: Ascension, Father Uffizi and Luke discover that Dracula has returned with Elizabeth to his castle in the Carpathian Mountains.
 However, fearing that Uffizi has been tainted by Dracula, Cardinal Siqueros refuses to give Uffizi his blessing for the mission.
 Uffizi defrocks himself and sets out with Luke to Bucharest.

 Romania has been devastated by a civil war, and NATO peacekeepers line the streets.
-In an abandoned village, Uffizi and Luke find a crashed helicopter containing a news reporter, Julia, and her cameraman.
-The cameraman is turned by the vampire clowns terrorising the village, but all are destroyed by Uffizi and Luke.
+In an abandoned village, Uffizi and Luke find a crashed helicopter containing a news reporter, Julia, and her cameraman Tommy.
+Tommy is turned by the vampire clowns terrorising the village, but all are destroyed by Uffizi and Luke.
 They leave Julia but are soon lured into a rebel trap.
 They find Julia with the rebels, refusing to return to England with nothing but a story on vampires.

 The undead attack the rebel base during the night, but Uffizi, Luke and Julia survive, proceeding to Dracula's castle.
 There they find Elizabeth, almost totally turned to Dracula's way of life.
 Dracula mortally wounds Julia and tells Uffizi that only through God's forgiveness can he truly die, but Uffizi engages the ancient vampire in a duel and ultimately destroys him by first biting him and draining him of his blood, then beheading him, announcing that he should consider himself forgiven.
 Meanwhile, Luke, on her request, beheads Elizabeth.
 Luke leaves the castle, while Uffizi sits on Dracula's throne, with Julia revived as a vampire.
 The film ends with the implication that Uffizi succeeds Dracula as the vampire lord with Julia as his Queen.